-New York COVID-19 hospitalizations down, 11 more deaths
+Cuomo advises vigilance amid COVID-19 hospitalizations drop

 ALBANY, N.Y.
-(AP) — The number of people hospitalized with COVID-19 in New York state dropped to 743 and 11 more people died, Gov. Andrew Cuomo said Saturday.
+(AP) — The number of people hospitalized with COVID-19 in New York state dropped to 743 and 11 more people died, and Gov. Andrew Cuomo urged residents Saturday not to let down their guard.

 Daily statewide statistics show New York with 754 newly confirmed cases, representing 1.08% of all tests performed.
 The number of people hospitalized Friday was down 22 from the previous day.